nhthn/oddvoices/README.md

 # OddVoices

-**OddVoices** is a project to create open-source singing synthesizers for General American English (GA).
-The goal is to create interesting voices for use in experimental music inspired by retro synthesizers.
-Expect quirky and unusual voices, and not necessarily intelligible ones.
+**OddVoices** is a project to create open-source singing synthesizers for General American English.
 Currently, OddVoices consists of the following voices:

 - Quake Chesnokov, a deep, dark basso profondo

 **This project is unstable and in an early stage of development.**

+## Background

+For related open-source projects, check out [eCantorix](https://github.com/divVerent/ecantorix) (based on eSpeak), [Flinger](https://web.archive.org/web/20110524220620/http://cslu.cse.ogi.edu/tts/flinger/) (Festival), and [Sinsy](http://sinsy.sourceforge.net/) (HTS).

+OddVoices aspires to be a fun and quirky option for experimental musicians, and doesn't intend to advance the state of the art intelligibility or naturalness.
+It is based on sample concatenation synthesis with the [MBR-PSOLA](https://www.sciencedirect.com/science/article/abs/pii/016763939390042J) algorithm, which is similar to algorithms used in the 90's and 2000's.

 ## Using the synthesizer